-- issues that are known to the policyholder; - financial obligations payable as a consequence of the selected pricing mechanism; - fines and penalties that are uninsurable by law; - financial obligations resulting from pension underfunding; - liabilities arising from transfer pricing; - issues relating to anticorruption and anti-bribery; - product liability; - · issues relating to variable interest entity structures; and - social security payments in China.
+- issues that are known to the policyholder; - · forward-looking statements or projections; - financial obligations payable as a consequence of the selected pricing mechanism; - · fines and penalties that are uninsurable by law; - financial obligations resulting from pension underfunding; - · liabilities arising from transfer pricing; - \cdot issues relating to anticorruption and anti-bribery; - secondary tax liabilities; - · issues relating to variable interest entity structures; and - social security payments in China.

-In addition, a seller's policy would exclude recovery in respect of fraud by the seller.
+In addition, a seller's policy would exclude recovery in respect of fraud by the seller

-In Hong Kong, premiums charged for warranty and indemnity insurance usually range between 1 and 2 per cent of the policy value.
+In Hong Kong, premiums charged for warranty and indemnity insurance usually range between 1 and 2.5 per cent of the policy value.